briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 **TODO: end formatting**

-We now refer the reader to this Supplement in the main text.

-**TODO: Add reference**

 > L185 Just a point of clarification - mutation can result in "no adaptation" right?
 Is there a reasons for the {0}U{1,2,3…} notation rather than the simpler {0,1,2,3,…} - the union operator doesn't seem to serve any purpose here?